na-na-hi/renget/archive/characterprovider.md

 **Q15: "I have too many events on Claude!"**
 A15: Claude is a dummy ass pervert.
 If allowed, it will continue to create event after event, eventually getting stuck in a loop.
 This problem does not occur with GPT.
 Events only happen when there is an appropriate context for them to appear; even the "knock on the door" problem rarely happens with GPT and mainly occurs outside of sex scenes.
 On the other hand, Claude often tries to interrupt sex scenes or add voyeuristic elements.
 #####
-**Q16: "I think your prompts can be x4 smaller!
-You write too much; AI can understand a prompt that is only a few words!"**
-A16: LLMs reply to you based on the provided context.
-Poor context creates poor replies.
-Furthermore, AI often misunderstands directions that are obvious to people.
-Also, some phrases work better for AI for some reason.
+**Q16: "How long my JB should be?"**
+A16: JB: less than 700 tokens ideally.
+Keep in mind that JB slightly steals the model's attention from RP, expecially for Claude.
+JB can be bigger if it uses templates.
+Instructions should be concise yet explicitly tell the AI the context of the chat (the chat/RP history) and how it should reply.
+Furthermore, AI often misunderstands directions that are obvious to people, so your instructions should be clean and leave no space for any misreadings.

+LLMs writing quality (RP-wise) rely on the current chat context (poor context creates poor replies) and LLM training.
+For example, 4urbo seems to be trained to serve as a Q&A tool; its responses explain too much (it tells, not shows) but with good chat context context its replies get better.

+If you want to know more, you should check [Character Creation Guide](CharacterProvider-GuideToBotmaking) and [Prompting Tips](CharacterProvider-Prompting).

+Some instructions work better with AI; you should experiment to find the right words.
 Here are a few examples for you:

 > **GPT4-32k-0314** (T\*\*d)
 >Temp = 0